programming-for-info-pros/hello-world/README.md

 ## Requirements

-You need to write a program that prints `Hello, World!` to the terminal.
+You need to write a program in `hello_world.py` with a single function named `hello_world` that prints `Hello, World!` to the terminal.

 ## Submitting this assignment